 A future intermodal center is planned to impact existing stormwater pond (Pond 2), constructed under SWFWMD ERP No. 441660.032, in its entirety.
-To accommodate the intermodal center and the improvements along Whiting Street and Meridian Avenue, it is anticipated that the existing stormwater pond (Pond 2) will be replaced and enlarged to accommodate the improvements associated with this project.
-The new stormwater management facility will be comprised of three ponds (200-2 through 200-4) to provide the current permitted treatment volume and the additional treatment volume required by the proposed improvements to Whiting Street and Meridian Avenue.
+To accommodate the intermodal center and the improvements along Whiting Street and Meridian Avenue, it is anticipated that the existing stormwater pond (Pond 2) will be replaced with a stormwater detention vault.
+The proposed stormwater detention vault would be constructed within the right-of-way and beneath East Whiting Street.
+It will provide the current permitted treatment volume for existing Pond 2 and the additional treatment volume required by the proposed improvements.
 The existing outfall to Garrison Channel will be utilized; therefore, water quantity attenuation is not required since the discharge is to a tidally-influenced waterbody without restrictions, resulting in no adverse impacts.

-Existing flow patterns will be maintained, and stormwater management facilities will be utilized to provide the necessary stormwater management.
-It is assumed that any existing offsite stormwater runoff will be "passed through" the proposed ponds, where necessary, with no additional treatment required.
-Weir structures and pipes must be sized to accommodate the additional offsite flows passing through the proposed ponds.
+Existing flow patterns will be maintained and it is assumed that any existing offsite stormwater runoff will be "passed through" the stormwater vault system, where necessary, with no additional treatment required.
+Weir structures and pipes must be sized to accommodate the additional offsite flows passing through the system.